 TABLE STAKES: (1) The amount of money you have on the table.
-This is the maximum amount that you can lose or that anyone can win from you on any one hand.
+This is the maximum amount that you can win or lose on a hand.
 (2) The requirement that players can wager only the money in front of them at the start of a hand, and can only buy more chips between hands.